 - Make sure that remote access to your computer network is secure.
 Use proven firewall software and only allow remote access through a Virtual Private Network (VPN).

 - Make sure that your business partners who have access to your data have appropriate data security in place on their end.

 - Train your employees to understand the importance of protecting sensitive data and how they are the first line of defense in protecting your business from cyber threats.

 - Protect your website by reassuring customers with clearly visible trustmarks, and use proven antivirus software to protect against outside attackers.

 - Properly screen all potential employees, then develop and communicate clear cyber security policies company-wide.

 - Talk to your insurance agent about cyber liability coverage.
 Cyber liability insurance can be added to a business owners policy or a commercial general liability policy.
 It protects your business assets by covering your legal defense costs and any settlements or judgments if you are sued.
 Cyber liability insurance also covers public relations and other expenses that you may incur while you attempt to salvage your reputation and recover from the incident.
-Having the right small business software can also assist in keeping your sensitive business information safe.

 The cyber liability insurance market continues to evolve to meet emerging threats.
 Basic cyber liability protection is highly valuable to your business, and it might even give your partners and customers more confidence in their decision to do business with you.